Configure and deploy a Valkey cluster on Azure Kubernetes Service (AKS)

 Run the Valkey cluster

-1. Add the Valkey primaries, each in a different availability zone, to the cluster using the kubectl exec command.
+1. Add the Valkey primaries, in zone 1 and 2, to the cluster using the kubectl exec command.

 kubectl exec -it -n valkey valkey-masters-0 -- valkey-cli --cluster create --cluster-yes --cluster-replicas 0 \